Home » Industry Sectors » Industrial & Manufacturing

 Local manufacturers, with contraction in the supplier base, are finding they must retool and restructure to gain market share and stay competitive as they compete with larger firms who continue to move towards global platforms.
 Suppliers, being asked to accept more risk, are taking on wider responsibility for managing the supply chain and are beginning to globalize their operations.
 Risk is being passed down the chain.

-We look to partner with domestic and international companies who favor sound risk management processes and state-of-the-art technologies, global alliances or contracted partnerships, effective security and risk management systems and solid growth and acquisition strategies.
-We believe the overall level of M&A and leveraged buyout (LBO) activity in this sector is poised to remain strong as companies pursue strategic acquisitions to drive growth, expand product offerings or geographic reach, or to remove excess capacity in their industry.
+We believe the overall level of M&A and leveraged buyout (LBO) activity in this sector is poised to remain solid as companies pursue strategic acquisitions to drive growth, expand product offerings or geographic reach, or to remove excess capacity in their industry.